12 Feb, 2019

 Love…it’s a word we throw around a ton, but have a hard time defining.
 We might say we’re “in-love” with someone, but what is that all about?
 When we use the same word to describe our feelings about pizza or our favorite movie, what does it really mean to love another person, especially in a romantic relationship?

 - Respects.
-You can’t have love without respect.
-Respect means to hold esteem for a person, to recognize their priceless value and act on that.
+We can’t have love without respect.
+Respect means to hold esteem for a person, to recognize their priceless value, and act on that.
 This includes speaking kindly, honoring each other’s boundaries, and listening well.

 - Is loyal.
 Love looks like standing up for somebody else, not going behind their back.
 Loyalty is like respecting another person even when they’re not present.
 In a romantic relationship, this means staying true to each other and saying no to other romantic interests.

 - Cares about others’ needs.
 When we love another person, we do what we can to help them be healthy emotionally, physically, mentally, financially, socially, and spiritually.
 Love means thinking beyond our own desires and preferences to meet another’s needs.